o3de/o3de.org/content/docs/userguide/game-build-custom-game-icons.md

+description: ' Create a custom game icon in &ALYlong; for the title bar window of your game. '
+slug: game-build-custom-game-icons
+title: Adding Custom Game Icons
+---
 # Adding Custom Game Icons<a name="game-build-custom-game-icons"></a>

 You can add a custom icon that appears in the top left title bar window of your game\.